Louisiana Mesothelioma Lawyer

 - Contractors must be certified and trained by an approved Louisiana training center/school before working on any asbestos abatement projects.

-- Asbestos must be disposed of properly into one of Louisiana’s approved landfills.
+- Asbestos must be disposed of properly in one of Louisiana’s approved landfills.
 Disposal packaging must be visibly marked as dangerous and disposed of immediately upon inspection at the appropriate landfill.

 - Notification must be written to the state prior to an asbestos abatement project.